wnchan/tp/docs/UserGuide.md

 - **Case-Insensitive**: <a id="glossary-case-insensitive"></a> Refers to the handling of text where uppercase and lowercase letters are treated as equivalent.
 For instance, in a case-insensitive search, searching for "Java" or "java" would yield the same results.

 - **Command Terminal**: <a id="glossary-command-terminal"></a> An interface in a computing environment where you can input text commands to perform specific tasks.
-Some examples include "Terminal" on MacOS and "Powershell" on Windows.
+Some examples include "Terminal" on macOS and "Powershell" on Windows.

 - **Double Degree**: <a id="glossary-double-degree"></a> An academic program where a student earns two distinct degrees simultaneously, usually in different fields.